South Africa vs Tanzania Safari

 What To Expect On A Safari

 I had two different experiences on my days on safari.
-In South Africa, my day was broken up into an early morning game drive and a late afternoon game drive with the time in between as your own free time to experience the amenities of your safari lodge in South Africa.
+In South Africa, my day was broken up into an early morning game drive and a late afternoon game drive with the time in between as my own free time to experience the amenities of your safari lodge in South Africa.
 If you are also at a smaller lodge, then they will often take you on sporadic drives.
-My guide came knocking at my door at 9pm advising of lions close by, so the guests loaded up into the jeep and headed out to hear the amazing calls.
+My guide came knocking at my door at 9 pm advising of lions close by, so the guests loaded up into the jeep and headed out to hear the amazing calls.

 Hippo in Klaserie